JackHannnnnn/Stanford-Machine-Learning-Coursera/README.md

 # Stanford_Machine_Learning_Coursera
 This is an online Machine Learning course by Stanford University on coursera.org and I earned a certificate with a 100% final grade.
-This repository contains programming assignments I completed using Matlab.
+This repository contains programming assignments I completed using Matlab such as implementing some common Machine Learning algorithms like Linear regression, KMeans, Logistic regression, or handling several simple problems related to Machine Learning.